Anthony Joshua $80m Deontay Wilder guarantee proven, says Frank Warren

 On why Joshua is fighting Jarrell Miller and Whyte, Warren offered the following: “Obviously they didn’t want to pay Dillian Whyte the money, that is why the fight didn’t take place at Wembley.
 They had no alternative than to go to the States.
 They didn’t have an event that would sell out Wembley,” Warren told talkSPORT.

 “It was them who put themselves in that position.
 They could have taken $50million to fight Deontay Wilder last year.

-“I remember I was on this programme with Tony Bellew.
+“I remember I was on this program with Tony Bellew.
 He said it was a load of rubbish.
-But as has been proven it was an offer that was made and has now been acknowledged.
+But as has been proven, it was an offer that was made and has now been acknowledged.
 Even Barry Hearn said it was made.

 “You can’t go on forever just putting on fights where you are putting a guy on a card and thinking it will fill up,” add the promoter on Joshua’s change of heart on a US debut.

 ANTHONY JOSHUA BLOCK

 All in all, Joshua’s reputation has suffered since his win over Joseph Parker.
 Hearn and Joshua had promised two fights in 2018.

 One was Parker, and the other was Wilder.
 As we all now understand, there was no reason for Joshua v Wilder not to take place.